 - Place in a plastic bag (removing as much air as possible) or wrap with plastic wrap.
 Refrigerate overnight.

 - The next day, preheat your oven to 250 degrees F. Place the pork shoulder on a rack (uncovered) in a roasting pan.
-Place on a lower rack in your oven and bake approximately 1 hour per pound, or until an internal temperature of 190 degrees F is reached in the thickest part of the pork shoulder.
+Place on a lower rack in your oven and bake approximately 1 hour per pound, or until an internal temperature of 145 degrees F (minimum) is reached in the thickest part of the pork shoulder.